Josiah Charles Trent: Career

 In 1939, he began a residency at the Duke University School of Medicine, which lasted six years.
 At its completion, Trent was offered two positions at Duke: become a junior member of the Department of Surgery in general surgery or develop, as head, a Division of Thoracic Surgery.
 He chose the latter option, but asked for two years to gain additional experience.
 During that period, he served as instructor in thoracic surgery at the University of Michigan.
-There, he worked under Dr. John Alexander, who was the University's first Head of Thoracic Surgery.
+There, he worked under John Alexander, who was the university's first head of thoracic surgery.
 While at Michigan, he gained experience in the operation and administration of thoracic surgical case management.
 However, he only stayed there a year.
 At his request, he left his position at Michigan and returned to Duke to begin the Division of Thoracic Surgery.

 As part of his professional service, Trent was a member of the North Carolina Medical Journal and the Journal of the History of Medicine and Allied Sciences editorial boards.
 Between 1944 and 1947, he edited a column called "Thumbnail Sketches of Eminent Physicians" for the North Carolina Medical Journal; many of the articles were also written by Trent.
 He served the Army Medical Library as an honorary consultant.
 In 1948, he presented papers on the history of medicine at the American Association of the History of Medicine and the Grolier Club.

 He was a member of the American Association of the History of Medicine, Charaka Club, and Grolier Club, which reflected his interest in the history of medicine and in collecting books and manuscripts.